 Very affordable 2-in-1 tablet with a keyboard that is easy to attach, and works like a laptop when in place.
-Slim design with a 10" screen is practical for anyone who needs a compact model.
-Has 32GB built-in memory.
-Gets decent battery life.
+Slim design with a 11-inch screen is practical for anyone who needs a compact model.
+Has 128GB of built-in memory.
+Gets up to 15 hours of battery life.
+Good webcam setup.

 Not as responsive as other models we considered.
-Screen resolution is o.k. for the price, but doesn't provide dynamic image quality.
-Touchpad is overly sensitive.
+Keyboard is optional.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.